mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

   which has at least one end from different semantic model and the end is NOT present on the canvas, then it is not added.
   To explain it exactly:
   - Both ends of the relationship lie in the chosen semantic model.
 The relationship is always added.
   - At least one end does not lie in the chosen semantic model.
-The relationship is added only when the end from the other models are present in visual model (that is on canvas).
+The relationship is added only when the end from the other model is present in visual model (that is on canvas).
 - Hide works as expected

 ### Catalog actions on entities